 Being involved in a car accident is frightening and confusing.
 You need to stay calm in the aftermath and take the following steps to protect yourself and your rights:

 - Turn on your hazard lights and set up flares (if available) to warn oncoming traffic.
 Document the scene with photos or videos on your phone, capturing damage to vehicles, skid marks, and any road signs or traffic signals.
+Establish all points of proof after the car crash.
+While you wait, call personal injury attorneys who can take up your case.

 - Collect contact information from all involved drivers, including names, phone numbers, and insurance details.
 Note down the license plate numbers and vehicle descriptions of all parties involved.
+They draft an accident report which can be used as evidence later on.

 - Even if you feel okay initially, see a doctor to get checked for potential injuries.